 About Pezz

 Pezz formed in Memphis in 1989 as a punk rock band and since has released 10 albums and toured all over the US and Europe.
 Pezz draws inspiration from the likes of Husker Du, Social Distortion, Articles of Faith, Leatherface, Crimpshrine, Jawbreaker, Fugazi, Marginal Man, Superchunk, Naked Raygun and of course, the Bad Brains.
 Band members include Marvin Stockwell, Ceylon Mooney, Christian Walker, and Anthony Siracusa.
 Currently, Anthony is traveling across Europe via bike as part of his Watson Fellowship year.
-His blog about his year-long four-continent trip studying how people use bicycles is
+His blog about his year-long four-continent trip studying how people use bicycles is here.
+Our good friend Shawn Apple {Evil Wizard Eyes, Bury the Living} is filling in on guitar.
+Shawn is a great guitar player, so he’s learned a lot very quickly and we sound really solid with him in the lineup.

 Tell us a little about what the fans can expect from your performance at the benefit.

 We bring everything we’ve got every time we’re out.
-You can hear samples and see our video here
+You can hear samples and see our video here.

 What does it mean to you to be a musician in Memphis?
 Does being in Memphis have any effect on your music?